-C. Tallow obtained from rendering other tissues sourced from animals possibly not fit for human consumption.
+c.
+Tallow obtained from rendering other tissues sourced from animals possibly not fit for human consumption.

-Tissues can be safely used for the production of for industrial / technical tallow if the animals from which the raw material is derived are not fit for human consumption, the recommendations in the SSC opinion of 25 June 1999 on "Fallen stock"9 should be complied with.
-In addition, the specified risk materials should be removed (if applicable), the raw material should be submitted to minimal conditions of 133°C at 3 bar during 20 minutes or equivalent process as specified in that opinion and it should be purified to max.
+If the animals from which the raw material is derived are not fit for human consumption, tissues can be safely used for the production of industrial or technical tallow provided the recommendations on sourcing, heat/pressure treatment and removal of specified risk materials specified in the SSC opinion of 25 June 1999 on "Fallen stock"8 are complied with.
+It should in addition be purified to max.
 0.15% insoluble impurities.

-9 Complete title: The risks of non conventional transmissible agents, conventional infectious agents or other hazards such as toxic substances entering the human food or animal feed chains via raw material from fallen stock and dead animals (including also: ruminants, pigs, poultry, fish, wild/exotic/zoo animals, fur animals, cats, laboratory animals and fish) or via condemned materials.
+8 Complete title: The risks of non conventional transmissible agents, conventional infectious agents or other hazards such as toxic substances entering the human food or animal feed chains via raw material from fallen stock and dead animals (including also: ruminants, pigs, poultry, fish, wild/exotic/zoo animals, fur animals, cats, laboratory animals and fish) or via condemned materials.